confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 3. Select **My account** and click **Next**
 4. Enter `pizza-shop-api-key` as the description
 5. Click **Download and continue**
-   > Save the key details securely - you'll need them in the next step
+   - Save the key details securely - you'll need them in the next step

 ## <a name="step-6"></a>Step 6: Configure Kafka Client

-Open the file `config_kafka/example.ini` and update it with:
+Open the file `config_kafka/example.ini` and make these changes:

 1. Replace `{{ HOST:PORT }}` with your cluster's bootstrap server URL
 2. Replace `{{ CLUSTER_API_KEY }}` with your API key
 3. Replace `{{ CLUSTER_API_SECRET }}` with your API secret

-Your completed file should look like:
+Your updated `config_kafka/example.ini` file should look like:

 ```ini
 [kafka]